 The Caspian Sea is the world's largest inland body of water, with a surface of 371.000 square kilometres.
 No less than 130 rivers provide inflow to the Caspian Sea, while the main one is the Volga River.
 From each side, the Caspian Sea is bordered by lands, at the crossroad of Europe and Asia: Kazakhstan and Russia to the north, Azerbaijan to the west, Turkmenistan southeast and of course, Iran to the south.
 That's what makes it a lake, and not a sea.

-No wonder that it's a natural refuge for numerous fish, fauna and flora species such as the Caspian turtle, the Caspian gull, the Caspian Seal, etc. In northern Iran, the shores of the Caspian Sea hold the UNESCO-listed Caspian Hyrcanian Mixed Forests, one of the most ancient forests in the world which survived from the ice age termination thanks to the vast length of the Caspian Sea.
-That's why the region has been an attractive settlement for humankind since ancient time, providing them with all the necessary food.
+No wonder it's a natural refuge for numerous fish, fauna and flora species such as the Caspian turtle, the Caspian Gull, the endangered Caspian Seal, etc. In northern Iran, the shores of the Caspian Sea hold the UNESCO-listed Caspian Hyrcanian Mixed Forests, one of the most ancient forests in the world which survived from the ice age termination thanks to the vast length of the Caspian Sea.
+That's why the region has been an attractive settlement for humankind since ancient times, providing them with all the necessary food.

 This old myth has found an echo in 2005 when the captain of an Azerbaijani crew told the press they had witnessed the Runan-Shah. : "That creature was swimming parallel course near the boat for a long time," said Gafar Gasanof to an Iranian newspaper.
 "At the beginning, we thought it was a big fish, but then we spotted hair on the head of the monster and his fins looked pretty strange... the front part of his body was equipped with arms!."

-In ancient mythology, the Caspian Sea also has its own Atlantis City, disappeared in the waters.
+In ancient mythology, the Caspian Sea also has its own Atlantis City that disappeared in the waters.
 Many stories refer to underwater cities, and vestiges have been found by archaeologists.
 The fabled city of Ithil might be one of them.
-This flourishing city built on the 9th century in the coast of Northern Dagestan was the capital of the Khazar Khaganat.
+This flourishing city built in the 9th century on the coast of Northern Dagestan was the capital of the Khazar Khaganate.
 But the city simply suddenly vanished.

-Ithil echoes the story of Sabayil castle, whose remains lies under the water.
-Sabayilis mentioned in the Quran, Muslim holy book, as being located in the land of Saba.
-There were people worshipping the Sun and because of their disobedience to God, their land was submerged by the waters.
+Ithil echoes the story of Sabayil castle, whose remains lie under the water.
+Sabayilis are mentioned in the Quran, the Muslim holy book, as being located in the land of Saba.
+People were worshipping the Sun and because they disobeyed God, their land was submerged by the waters.
 Sabayil can also be linked to a story involving Alexander the Great.
 The Macedonian king was willing to conquer a city with a splendid castle by the Caspian Sea.
 Unable to gain the consent of the inhabitants, Alexander sought the advice of Aristotle who pointed out that the city and castle were built on a large rock over the city.
-Thus, a special liquid was made in order to dissolve the rock, resulting in the flooding of the city.
+Thus, a special liquid was made to dissolve the rock, resulting in the flooding of the city.